poojaswami/restaurant/README.md

 # restaurant

-In my Resume Projects I have used folowing thing:
+In my Restaurant Project I have used folowing thing:

 -> HTML5/CSS3